weiweivv2222/tracking-information-process-ontology/README.md

 ./scripts/start.sh
 ```

-> Obviously this will not work on Windows since Windows are not real computers, you will need a real computer supporting Unix and Bash to do some computing work.
+> Obviously this will not work on Windows, you will need a real computer supporting Unix and Bash to do some computing work.
 And since MacBooks have literally a phone chip (M1/M2), their not computers anymore.
 So you will need the only real computer in the world: Linux (or enable WSL on Windows, or use docker)